-Todd Kreter has served as Senior Vice President, Sensors Development and Operations, of the Company since May 2009.
-Mr. Kreter served as our Vice President of Engineering from November 2007 to May 2009.
+Todd Kreter has served as Senior Vice President and General Manager of Roadway Sensors since May 2014.
+Mr. Kreter served as our Senior Vice President, Sensors Development and Operations, of the Company from May 2009 to May 2014 and as Vice President of Engineering from November 2007 to May 2009.
 Prior to joining us, Mr. Kreter served in a number of executive positions at Quantum Corporation, most recently as the VP Global Services from 2004 to January 2007, where he managed the company's worldwide customer service organization.
 Mr. Kreter holds an executive M.B.A. from Stanford/AEA and a B.S. degree in mechanical engineering from California State University, Fullerton.